Property Management Business Plan

 6. Hire Employees - There are several ways to find qualified employees including job boards like LinkedIn or Indeed as well as hiring agencies if needed – depending on what type of employees you need it might also be more effective to reach out directly through networking events.

-7. Acquire Necessary Property Management Equipment & Supplies - In order to start your property management business, you'll need to purchase all of the necessary equipment and supplies to run a successful operation.
+7. Acquire Necessary Property Management Equipment & Supplies - In order to start your business, you'll need to purchase all of the necessary equipment and supplies to run a successful operation.

-Learn more about how to start a successful property management business:
+Learn more about how to start a successful property management company:

 You can download our free property management business plan template PDF here.
 This is a property management business plan template you can use in PDF format.